Law degree: Mexico

 Licenciatura en Derecho ("Bachelor in Law") in Mexico.

 Russia

-In Russia, students attend university to earn a Specialist degree in law.
-A Russian law degree is graduate-level degree, which allows for PhD research after admission to the PhD department (aspirantura), though formally it is not at the master's level.
+In Russia, legal education is offered through multiple pathways: a 4-year Bachelor's degree, a 5-year Specialist degree in specific law-related fields (such as Legal Support of National Security or Law Enforcement), or a 2-year Master's degree.
+The traditional 5-year Specialist degree in general law no longer exists as a specialty.
+While the Specialist degree is formally a single-cycle integrated program distinct from the two-cycle Bachelor's-Master's structure, it is widely considered equivalent to a Master's level qualification by many foreign credential evaluators.
+Holders of either a Specialist or Master's degree in law are eligible to apply for post-graduate studies (aspirantura), a 3 years research program leading to the Candidate of Sciences degree, which is internationally recognized as equivalent to a PhD.
+Starting in the 2026-2027 academic year, a new three-tier system will replace the current structure, with a 4-6 year "Basic Higher Education" level that incorporates and expands upon the Specialist model.

 Spain

 Spanish universities confer a Bachelor's Degree in Law.
 At one time, students earned law degrees as a part of the five-year Bologna Process.
 The modern Spanish law program consists of four years, with internship and to specialize and it has a graduate level (it is necessary to study a master's degree).

 Switzerland

 Lizentiat der Rechtswissenschaften (German) / Licence en droit (French) until 2004 and Master of Law (MLaw) since 2004 (as a result of the Bologna Process) in Switzerland.
 It is a masters level degree.

 Ukraine

 Since 2017, the main degree in law in Ukraine is a Master of Laws degree (mahistr prava, 1.5 or 2 years of study after obtaining a Bachelor of Laws degree).

 It may be obtained only after obtaining a Bachelor of Laws degree (bakalavr prava, 4 years of study after graduation from high school).

 Until 2017 Ukrainian universities also conferred a Specialist in Law degrees (spetsialist prava or iuryst).
 Until 2002 it required 5 years of study after graduation from high school (according to the system of education inherited from the Soviet era).
 In 2002–2017, a Specialist in Law degree existed alongside the Master of Laws; in these years Specialist in Law programs lasted 1 year after obtaining Bachelor of Laws degree).
 In 2016, students were enrolled on the specialist's programs for the last time.